Hamiltonian systems with several space variables: dressing, explicit solutions and energy relations: Introduction

 In the cases of canonical systems and port-Hamiltonian systems with one space variable, the energy is usually introduced in terms of $\int \psi^*H \psi$.
-However, in the case of several space variables it is more convenient to introduce the energy as the standard norm $\big(\int_Vh^*\psi^*\psi h\big)^{1/2}$, $h\in \BC^{n\times 1}$.
-Therefore, we tend to call the norm relations, which are studied in Section \ref{energy}, {\it energy relations}.
+However, in the case of several space variables (and taking into account that $H_k$ depend on time) it seems reasonable to introduce the energy as the standard norm $\big(\int_Vh^*\psi^*\psi h\big)^{1/2}$, $h\in \BC^{n\times 1}$.
+We note that the expressions $\psi^*H_k \psi$ appear in energy relations \eqref{e1} and \eqref{e2} as well.

 Finally, in Section \ref{Ex} we consider some examples and explicit solutions.
+Our conclusions are presented in Section \ref{Con}.

 {\it Notations.} Many notations have been explained above.
 The notation $I_m$ denotes the $m\times m$ identity matrix and the matrix inequality $S>0$ ($S\geq 0$) means that the eigenvalues of the matrix $S=S^*$ are positive (nonnegative).
 In a similar way, one interprets the inequalities $S<0$ and $S\leq 0$.
 The notation $\diag\{\cla_1, \cla_2, \ldots, \cla_s\}$ means diagonal matrix with the entries (or blocks) $\cla_1, \cla_2, \ldots$ on the main diagonal.